Practical Example

 Result

-again to re-perform the static analysis of your code and regenerate the necessary files:
+First, you need to run the kita build again to re-perform the static analysis of your code and regenerate the necessary files:

 $ npx kita build

-After running the server, you can already access the POST
+After running the server, you can already access the POST route.

 Since this is just an practical (non hosted) example, see the interface generated by Scalar: